plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 For End Users
 ~~~~~~~~~~~~~

 This has no changes for Editors.
-Admins will notice that the ZMI has a new bootstrap-based theme and some controlpanels have moved.
+Admins will notice that the ZMI has a new bootstrap-based theme and some control panels have moved.

 For Developers
 ~~~~~~~~~~~~~~